techjay-c/tp/docs/UserGuide.md

 - you want to schedule future dental appointments for patients with specific dentists at designated times.
 - you want to check for clashes with existing appointments.

-Format: `add-appointment dentist/DENTIST_ID patient/PATIENT_ID start/START_DATE_TIME s/TREATMENT`
+Format: `add-appointment dentist/DENTIST_ID patient/PATIENT_ID start/START_DATE_TIME tr/TREATMENT`

 **Example:**

-* `add-appointment dentist/0 patient/0 start/2023-10-12 16:00 s/Braces`
+* `add-appointment dentist/1 patient/1 start/2023-10-12 16:00 tr/Braces`

-This command adds an appointment with the patient whose ID is 0 and, the dentist whose ID is 0.
+This command adds an appointment with the `PATIENT_ID` 1 and the `DENTIST_ID` 1.
 The appointment starts on 12 October 2023, 4pm.
-Treatment provided during the appointment is braces.
+The treatment provided during the appointment is Braces.
-The duration of the appointment is determined by the treatment.
+The duration of the appointment is automatically set based on the selected treatment in ToothTracker.

 <div markdown="block" class="alert alert-info">
 **:information_source: Notes about adding Appointments:**<br>